erroronline1/caro/readme.md

 Firefox, Edge and most probably any chromium browser, as well as Safari have previews for input datalists that help with selecting available options (e.g. message recipients) which is very convenient.
 Other browsers have not been tested.

-Technically the application is being usable on any webserver but this is **not recommended** as this does not adhere to [data safety requirements](#statement-on-technical-guidelines-on-data-security).
+Technically the application is being usable on any webserver but the use on a public accessible server is **not recommended** as this does not adhere to [data safety requirements](#statement-on-technical-guidelines-on-data-security).

 [Content](#content)